Sofie-Automation/sofie-code-standard-preset/README.md

 * text=auto eol=lf
 ```

+Also copy the `.editorconfig` file from this repository if you want to use it.

 **Adjust** jest configuration files to use `tsconfig.json`.
 For example, update the start of `jest.config.js` ...

 ```javascript